MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-integrate-asset-management.md

 ## Production processes

-You can integrate production processes from Supply Chain Management so first-line workers can benefit from mixed-reality guides in various areas of their work, including: assembly, service, operations, certification, and safety.
+When you integrate production processes from Supply Chain Management, first-line workers can benefit from mixed-reality guides in various areas of their work, such as assembly, service, operations, certification, and safety.

-You can attach guides to various aspects of production control, including:
+You can attach guides to various aspects of production control.
+Here are some examples:

 - [Resources](https://docs.microsoft.com/dynamics365/supply-chain/production-control/instruction-guides-in-production-overview#resources)